Joni Nissinen

-Joni Nissinen (born 21 April 1991 in Kuopio) is a Finnish footballer currently playing for the Finnish Veikkausliiga club KuPS.
-Joni Nissinen is a former Finnish football player, most notably known for his time with Kuopion Palloseura (KuPS) as a defender.
+Joni Nissinen (born 21 April 1991) is a Finnish footballer currently playing for the Finnish Veikkausliiga club KuPS.
 He primarily played as a right-back, standing 178 cm tall and weighing 68 kg.

 Club career and statistics

 Nissinen played for KuPS from 2009 to 2013, featuring in numerous matches, and was a key figure in the defensive line.
 He was mainly noted for his defensive contributions rather than scoring goals.
 He featured regularly in Veikkausliiga and had brief international experience via European competitions.